heatseeknyc/hardware/cell/README.md

 - XBee idle/receive current < 50mA
 - XBee ADC current **??**
 - MCP9700 operating current < 12µA
+- !CONFIG pullup current = 66µA

 **TODO** measure these!
-- total sleeping current < 54µA
+- total sleeping current < 120µA
 - total waking current < 100mA

-So if we transmit for 5 seconds every hour, we use 193µAh per hour, so 4x1000mAh battery would last 2.4 years.
+So if we transmit for 5 seconds every hour, we use 259µAh per hour, so 4x1000mAh battery would last 1.7 years.

-And if we transmit for 20 seconds every hour, we use 610µAh per hour, so 4x1000mAh battery would last 0.7 years.
+And if we transmit for 20 seconds every hour, we use 676µAh per hour, so 4x1000mAh battery would last 0.6 years.

 ### Mechanical